| Z I M - Abstract 2009(1) | Nov. 2009 |

 – United Kingdom |

-In the United Kingdom, different HRG flat rates are defined for elective and non-elective cases (HRGs = Healthcare Resource Groups = british DRGs).
-Thus, 10 % of the remuneration volume are redistributed.
+In the United Kingdom, different HRG flat rates are defined for elective and non-elective cases (HRGs = Healthcare Resource Groups = British DRGs).
+In this way, about 10 % of the total remuneration volume are redistributed.
 (Non-elective cases encompass not only emergencies but also births, newborns, and transfers.)
-Additionally, there is an threelevel emergency tariff to remunerate for inpatient and outpatient emergency attendances.
+Additionally, there is a three-tier emergency tariff to remunerate for inpatient and outpatient emergency attendances.
 It is defined by means of about 10 emergency HRGs.
-80 % of the emergency tariff is payed based on the planned emergency attendances in order to cover emergency readiness.
+80 % of the emergency tariff is paid on the basis of the planned emergency attendances in order to cover emergency readiness.
 This is done regardless of the actual number of emergency attendances ("80/20 rule").
-This emergency flat rates are payed for emergency admissions in addition to the non-elective HRG flat rate.
-50 % of the latter are payed based on the planned number of emergency admissions, 50 % due to the actual admissions ("differential tariff"). |
+These emergency flat rates are paid for emergency admissions in addition to the non-elective HRG flat rate.
+50 % of the latter are paid on the basis of the planned number of emergency admissions, and 50 % as per actual admissions ("differential tariff"). |

 5 | |